luckycelery/Star-Points-Token-Economy/README.md

-# Star-Points-Token-Economy
+Star-Points-Token-Economy
 The intended purpose of this program is to serve as an electronic form of a token economy.
-It should provide children, particularly those with autism, a fun and engaging way to track their progress toward earning rewards through task completion.
+It should provide children, particularly those with autism, with a fun and engaging way to track their progress toward earning rewards through task completion.
 The application allows for personalization per client, helping to maintain motivation and interest.

 Overarching Goals for Final Application:
 •	Provide children with an engaging way to track their progress toward completing tasks and earning rewards.